 A graduation fee of \$65.00 is required of all students who are graduating.
 This fee includes the cost of the degree/certificate and cap/gown rental.
+The graduation fee is nonrefundable.

 A student's account must be cleared in the Business Office before he/she can graduate or have his/her transcript released.